Wörthersee Stadium Project (AT)

 How is the project financed?

-To finance this project, Klaus Littmann is making use of funding and support entirely from private enablers, donators, foundations and corporations.
-The project financing is based on three pillars:
+This project is entirely supported by private enablers, donators, foundations and corporations.
+The financing is based on three pillars:

 • Tree sponsorships (€ 5000 each), acquired by private individuals and institutions